-- Data collection: Predictive analytics relies on large data sets, so collecting and organising relevant data is a critical first step.
+- Data collection: It relies on large data sets, so collecting and organising relevant data is a critical first step.

-- Data pre-processing: Before data can be used for predictive analytics, it must be cleaned, transformed, and prepared for analysis.
+- Data pre-processing: Before data can be used, it must be cleaned, transformed, and prepared for analysis.

-- Statistical modelling: Predictive analytics uses statistical models to identify patterns and relationships in data and make predictions based on those patterns.
+- Statistical modelling: It uses statistical models to identify patterns and relationships in data and make predictions based on those patterns.

 - Machine learning algorithms: Machine learning algorithms build and refine predictive models, allowing for more accurate predictions over time.

-- Data visualisation: Predictive analytics often involves complex data sets, so data visualisation tools make the data more accessible and understandable.
+- Data visualisation: It often involves complex data sets, so data visualisation tools make the data more accessible and understandable.